Calling the publish_* convenience functions (or instantiating a

 Note that document.settings is overridden; if you want to use the settings

-of the original document
+of the original document, pass settings=document.settings.

 Also, new document.transformer and document.reporter objects are generated.